max-acc/arduino-stepper-motor-lib/README.md

 </br>

 ## Scripts
-In the [scripts folder](../../tree/main/scripts) are some scripts explaining in detail how to use the Stpper lib.
+In the [scripts folder](../../tree/main/scripts) are some scripts explaining in detail how to use the Stepper library.
 Those scripts are only in German.
 </br>

 ## Sources